SUBSCRIBE TO OUR NEWSLETTER!

 If you want to get really local, try green chili made with Pueblo chilies.
 Grown on the St. Charles Mesa about an hour south of Colorado Springs, these chilies are sturdy enough to withstand being roasted without turning to mush.
 Pueblo is so proud of their chilies that they host a Chile & Frijoles Festival that takes up more than 10 city blocks every September following harvest.

-Travel the world and you will likely find Colorado lamb on the menus of elegant eateries, which believe it’s the crème de la crème among mountain meats.
-To the Western palate lamb is somewhat of an acquired taste but for Mediterranean, Middle Eastern, and European palates, it’s a staple in everyday cuisine.
+Travel the world and you’ll often find Colorado lamb featured on menus at high-end, international restaurants.
+Many chefs consider it the crème de la crème of mountain meats due to its flavor and quality.Lamb is an acquired taste in the West but a daily staple in Mediterranean, Middle Eastern, and European cuisine.

-Leaner and arguably more flavorful than it’s red meat counterparts, bison is growing in popularity both in Colorado and around the U.S. In fact, The Bison Council touts that the meat is up to 84% lower in fat than beef, half the calories and without any hormones, antibiotics, or fillers.
+Leaner and often more flavorful than red meat, bison is gaining popularity in Colorado and across the United States.
+The Bison Council reports it has up to 84% less fat than beef, half the calories, and no additives.

-For a town of only a couple thousand people, Olathe sure found a way to make their mark on western Colorado with their famous sweet corn.
-Most notably, however, might be that several of the local farmers are committed to growing non-GMO corn.
+For a small town, Olathe found a way to make their mark with their famous sweet corn.
+Several of the local farmers are committed to growing non-GMO corn.
 This handpicked, bi-colored and yellow corn can be a good source of fiber, vitamins, and antioxidants.

-With a mid-summer harvest, dependent on the year’s rainfall, sweet corn for Olathe usually hits shelves around the state by July.
-And right around the corner, always on the first Saturday in August, this little town hosts the Olathe Sweet Corn Festival.
+With a mid-summer harvest, dependent on the year’s rainfall, sweet corn for Olathe usually hits shelves by July.
+Right around the corner, on the first Saturday in August, the town hosts the Olathe Sweet Corn Festival.

 Fish any of the major rivers or reservoirs in Colorado, and you’ll likely find at least one species of trout.
-While The Cutthroat is the only indigenous trout to Colorado, Rainbow Trout, Brown Trout, Brook Trout, and Lake Trout are all prolific.
+While the Cutthroat is the only indigenous trout to Colorado; Rainbow, Brown, Brook, and Lake Trout are all prolific.
 In fact, Colorado’s state fish is non-other-than the Greenback Trout, a species of Cutthroat.

 You’ll found trout on many high-end menus throughout Colorado, especially those that celebrate our local game!